openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 followed by an `END CLASS` marker.

 ### Class Structure
-`IDENTIFICATION DIVISION` (required)
-- Where you name the class, and provide inheritance information for it.
+1. `IDENTIFICATION DIVISION` which is required and is where you name the class, and provide inheritance information for it.

-**required Syntax**
-- `CLASS-ID` paragraph
-    - Use the `CLASS-ID` paragraph to identify:
-        - The class that you are defining, and the immediate superclass from which the class that you are defining inherits its characteristics (the superclass can be implemented in Java or COBOL) .
+it's required Syntax is `CLASS-ID` paragraph which is used to identify the class that you are defining, and the immediate superclass from which the class that you are defining inherits its characteristics (the superclass can be implemented in Java or COBOL) .

 Example
 ```